Heatblur-Simulations/f-4e-manual/_sources/general.rst.txt

 .. image:: images/AoA.png

 The AoA Indexers, found on the windshield frame of the front cockpit, and above the instrument panel in the rear, display color coded and directional symbology for the on-speed approach value of 19.2 units once the landing gear have been lowered.
-Figure _____ provides a breakdown of the representation.

 Aural Tone System
 -----------------

 The Aural Tone System provides audible feedback in maneuvering flight and during landing configuration.
 Beginning above 15 units AoA with gear down, and 21 units AoA with the gear up and slats in, a pulse will be heard by both crewmembers.

 The rate of the pulse can vary from 1.5 to 20 pulses per second, with increasing frequency based on higher AoA values.

-This tone can be lowered below 20.3 units AoA gear down/25 units gear up with volume controls in each cockpit; exceeding these values will cause the system to override the volume limits and deliver the warning pulses at full volume.
+This tone can be lowered in volume below 20.3 units AoA gear down/25 units gear up with controls in each cockpit;
+exceeding these values will cause the system to override the volume limits and deliver the warning pulses at full volume.

+The respective knobs are labelled STALL WARNING and can be found on the right side in either cockpit.
+They must not to be confused with the AURAL TONE CONTROL knobs, which control weapon related tones.

-Stall Warning Vibrator (IN SIM?)
+Stall Warning Vibrator
 --------------------------------

 The left front cockpit pedal includes a Stall Warning Vibrator, which is activated over 22.3 units Angle of Attack.
 This physical (and in DCS- audible) indication is given to make the pilot aware of the potential of an impending stall and provide enough time to reduce AoA and prevent the loss of control of the aircraft.
 Reducing AoA below the threshold will deactivate the warning.

 .. _lndgctrls: